mkgraiitr/digitalCareHospital/README.md

 **Design considerations:**
 The following components are made extendable and loosely coupled with other components
+1) Starting with CommandHandler, the class implements Handler interface.
+This can be replaced by other class that takes inputs from UI or any other API.
+2) Hospital Manager takes care of Hospital object creation that has all the required details on Hospital.
+   Later, details such as ward, payment information can be added here.
+3) Currently, the Hospital object is built from user's inputs on patients and drugs.
+User can also input Doctor details, pharmacy details etc.
-1) The strategy followed in the implementation is immature strategy.
+4) The strategy followed to cure patients in the implementation is immature strategy.
 A new strategy can be built by implementing TreatmentStrategy interface.
+5) DigitalDoctor has a strategy field.
+This strategy can be changed for different doctors (experienced, immature).
-2) The new strategies could be focused on saving maximum patients (treating sever patients first), or any other strategy for that matter
+6) The new strategies could also be focused on saving maximum patients (treating sever patients first), or any other strategy for that matter
-3) Hospital object is built from user's input.
-User can also input Doctor details, pharmacy details etc